fkia87/wgutil/README.md

 # wgutil
-A utility for installing wireguard, creating and removing users and interfaces.
+A utility for installing wireguard and managing its users and interfaces.

-## Requirements
-- qrencode

 ## How to use: